 - To help develop your marketing message we suggest defining a mission for your individual or firm practice, and the top five services and benefits you provide within each practice area.

 - Insert your brand message in your marketing channels (activities) to guide content development, as well as networking and relationship-building activities like event attendance and organizational memberships.

 In the end, both segmentation and buyer personas can increase the reliability of your marketing activities.
 They can help you understand which activities are efficient to reach your targeted client segment, as well as how to appeal to those likely to benefit from your legal services.

-After all, the concepts of segmentation and buyer persona development allow for a narrower and accurate approach for the marketing mix development, which ultimately allows for the determination of more accurate marketing budgets, enables more efficient use of marketing time and money and increases the marketing return on investment.
+After all, the concepts of segmentation and buyer persona development allow for a narrower and accurate approach for the marketing mix development, which ultimately encourages more accurate marketing budgets, more efficient use of marketing time and money, and increases the marketing return on investment.